llorracc/as.180.369/contrib/BruceMaoYM/Paper_YM/00_paper_root.md

 ---
-title: "Buy-Now-Pay-Later Stock Returns and Interest Rate Sensitivity"
+title: "Buy Now, Pay Later Stock Returns and Interest Rate Sensitivity"
 ---

 This root file is intentionally minimal.
 All chapters are already defined in `_toc.yml`: